hbeni/fgcom-mumble/README.md

   - have the FGCom-mumble plugin loaded
 - deploy the `fgcom-mumble.xml` to flightgears protocol directory

-## Compiling
+## Compiling the plugin
 The FGCom-mumble client plugin needs to be in binary form.

 - Prerequisites: `make`, `g++`, `mingw32` (for windows build)
 - Go to the folder `client/mumble-plugin/`
-- compile:
+- on linux type `make`
+- or `make all-win64` for cross-compile to windows

+Other interesting compile targets:

+  - `make` is an alias for `make all`
+  - `make all` builds for linux: the libs, the plugins and the test tools in test directory
+  - `make all-debug` will build that too but add debug code that will print lots of stuff to the terminal window when running the plugin
-  - `make plugin` will build the plugin for linux
+  - `make plugin` will build just the the plugin for linux
   - `make plugin-win64` will build it for windows

-  - `make all-debug` will build for linux but add debug code that will print lots of stuff to the terminal window
+## Installation
-- Copy the plugin to mumbles `plugins`-folder.
+- copy the plugin to mumbles `plugins`-folder.
 Mumble will pick it up automatically and show it in the plugins dialog.
+- copy the `fgcom-mumble.xml` fightgear protocol file to your flightgears `Protocol` folder.

 ### Running the client
 - compatible to fgcom-standalone protocol, so vey much all halfway recent fgfs instances and aircraft should handle it out of the box